cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     --node "tcp://node-carol:26657"
 ```

-Which should return:
+This should return:

 ```yaml
 Leaderboard:
   winners: []
 ```

-An empty one, but it is absolutely here, which is what we were after.
+An empty leaderboard, true, but it is absolutely here, which is what we were after.

-## What about stop and restart
+## What about stop and restart?

 All checkers containers are now running checkersd v2.
 You can see that Cosmovisor has swapped the `current` executable: